 Blakeney, Forest of Dean & Wye Valley Cottages

-Wonderfully restored by its owners, Fairview Cottage offers guests a pleasant and peaceful base from which to explore this scenic part of the country.
-Much care has been taken with the furnishings, mixing the antique and the modern, to create a charming atmosphere yet ensuring you have all the comforts you need during your stay.
+What a stunning hideaway!
+Fairview Cottage is a wonderfully restored period home that sits in a incredible location overlooking the River Severn and classic rolling countryside in the distance.
+Given its location, it's a pleasant and peaceful base from which to explore this scenic part of the country as well day visits to places such as the Cotswolds and Malverns.
+Inside, the cottage is presented to a high standard, very clean and spotless and very homely, the furnishings are very comfortable, mixing the antique and the modern, to create a charming atmosphere yet ensuring you have all the comforts you need during your stay.
 There's even a four poster bed in the master bedroom!

 You'll find a sizeable back garden to relax in after a busy day or you may just be transported away by that amazing view across the River Severn from the terrace at the front.